watermantle/data_science/_posts/2020-04-19-backpropagation.md

 For a loss function(or cost function) ***C_0***, if we update weights **W** based on a rule that **$W := W - lambda (delC_0)/(delW)$**, where $lambda$ is called **learning rate**, we see the weights will be updated with a very small step every time until $(delC_0)/(delW) = 0$, which is the time we find the minimal value of the cost function relative to weights.
 This straightforward yet powerful algorithm is called **Gradient Descent**.

 Basically, there are two variants for the Gradient Descent.
 If we update weights with all input samples, we call this algorithm **Batch Gradient Descent** or **BGD**.
 On the other hand, we can also randomly pick a subset of the input samples to update weights, this progress would result in a decline in the accuracy of each "step" (since it's not the real $(delC_0)/(delW)$, but a subset of it), but this move will speed up our training processes dramatically.
+This variant is called **Stochastic Gradient Descent** or **BGD**.

 We now understand the based idea of MLP and training method.
 The next chapter will get started to code these processes.